 How I’m working on my happy

-He are some of the ways I’m looking after own well-being so that my happy will flower, moment by moment.
+Here are some of the ways I’m looking after my own well-being so that my happiness will flower, moment by moment.

 Stopping the tech chatter